Rejithadas/Sales-Finance-Report---AtliQ-Hardware--Excel/README.md

 **Importance of analyzing sales data**: The analysis of sales data is crucial for identifying and understanding sales patterns, as well as tracking key performance indicators (KPIs).
 This data-driven insight is essential for optimizing strategies and improving overall sales effectiveness.

-Role of reports: Reports play a pivotal role in determining optimal customer discounts, facilitating negotiations with consumers, and identifying potential opportunities for business expansion in promising countries.
+**Role of reports**: Reports play a pivotal role in determining optimal customer discounts, facilitating negotiations with consumers, and identifying potential opportunities for business expansion in promising countries.

 ## Finance Report :
 ### Project objective: